 “The ruling does not have an impact on incarcerated offenders,” he wrote.

 Read related Tribune coverage:

-The Texas Department of Criminal Justice has decided that prison inmates should not be allowed to have active social media accounts, even if friends or family on the outside run them. [link]
+The Texas Department of Criminal Justice has decided that prison inmates should not be allowed to have active social media accounts, even if friends or family on the outside run them.
+[Full story]